Intrahepatic cholestasis of pregnancy: Diagnosis

 ICP is diagnosed by blood tests including a serum bile acid test and liver function test.
 While most pregnant women experience some itch from time to time, itching without a visible rash, or persistent or extensive itch symptoms should be reported to the midwife or obstetrician.
-It is important to note that as the level of itch does not correlate with bile acid levels (shown to be the most likely cause of stillbirth in ICP), the itch in ICP can range from being mild to severe.
+As the level of itch does not correlate with bile acid levels (shown to be the most likely cause of stillbirth in ICP), the itch in ICP can range from being mild to severe.

 To obtain a diagnosis of ICP, a liver function test and a serum bile acid test should be requested.
 Although the ALT level may be raised, 20% of women with ICP will always have a normal LFT test result.
 This, plus pruritus of palms and soles, could be considered as potentially diagnostic of ICP but only with elevated bile acid levels (however LFTs are not always elevated in ICP patients).
 The serum bile acid blood test for ICP is a quantitative measurement of bile acids.

 Other problems with the liver that occur in pregnancy should be considered by the treating clinician.
 These include preeclampsia, the HELLP syndrome, and acute fatty liver of pregnancy.
 Furthermore, other causes of hepatitis, like hepatitis viruses, cancer and certain medications, should also be considered.

 Treatment

 Many providers will prescribe ursodeoxycholic acid.
 The most recent trial, PITCHES, did not show an overall beneficial effect, but some researchers believe that it may still be useful to offer ursodeoxycholic acid to women whose bile acids are > 40 μmol/litre.
 While there is no cure for ICP, and no way to guarantee a successful outcome, studies have shown a slightly better fetal and maternal outcome from administration of ursodeoxycholic acid, whereas cholestyramine appears to only relieve itching.

 There is no evidence that giving oral water-soluble Vitamin K may help to avoid the risk of hemorrhage at delivery.
 However, experts in ICP will prescribe this if the woman reports pale stools, has very severe ICP (bile acids > 100 μmol/litre) or has a known clotting problem.

-Delivery from 34 weeks may be important to reduce the risk of stillbirth, as a recent study identified the level of bile acids at which stillbirth risk rises.
+Delivery from 34 weeks may be important to reduce the risk of stillbirth, as a 2019 study identified the level of bile acids at which stillbirth risk rises.
 This research, published in The Lancet, also suggests that around 90% of women with ICP could wait until 39 weeks of pregnancy to be induced.
 However, this relies on regular bile acid testing with rapid return of results.